-A great developer should be able to do what the PM asks them to and do it well.
+A great developer should perform their PM’s tasks diligently.
 Otherwise, your project will struggle to be successful.
-These are the people you should really be looking for, not just someone who’s gotten really good at selling themselves during interviews.
+These are the people you should really be looking for, not just someone who’s good at selling themselves during interviews.

 If you have a startup idea and are looking for a professional development team, send us a quick message.
 We could be the ones to help you turn your idea into reality!